 A value of REQUEST_DECLINED, REQUEST_TCLAS_NOT_SUPPORTED_BY_AP, REJECTED_WITH_SUGGESTED_CHANGES, or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the corresponding SCS Status field of the SCS status duple in the SCS Response frame when an EHT AP denies the SCS request for the requested SCSID.

-If the requested SCS is rejected by an EHT AP by setting the Status field value to REJECTED_WITH_SUGGESTED_CHANGES, the AP shall include an SCS Descriptor element containing a (#4918)QoS Characteristics element in the SCS Response frame signaling the suggested TSPEC parameters for this SCS stream.
-The SCS Descriptor element shall not contain any Intra-Access Category Priority element, (#4918)QoS Characteristics Elements field or TCLAS Processing Element field.
-The Request Type field value in the SCS Descriptor element is reserved.
-An AP shall not set the Status field value in an SCS Response frame to REJECTED_WITH_SUGGESTED_CHANGES if the corresponding SCS Descriptor element in the corresponding SCS Request frame did not contain a (#4918)QoS Characteristics element.
+If the SCS Request with an SCS Descriptor element containing a QoS Characteristics element is rejected by an EHT AP by setting the Status field value to REJECTED_WITH_SUGGESTED_CHANGES, the AP shall include an SCS Descriptor element containing a (#4918)QoS Characteristics element in the SCS Response frame signaling the suggested QoS characteristics parameters for this SCS stream, .
+An AP shall include an SCS Descriptor element containing a QoS Characteristics element in an SCS Response frame with the Status field value set to SUCCESS or REJECTED_WITH_SUGGESTED_CHANGES only if the SCS Descriptor element in the corresponding SCS Request frame contained a QoS Characteristics element.

+The SCS Descriptor element that’s included in an SCS Response frame shall not contain any Intra-Access Category Priority element, TCLAS Elements field or TCLAS Processing Element field.
+The Request Type field value in the corresponding SCS Descriptor element is reserved.
+The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element in the SCS Response frame may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, Medium Time.

 (#4918)A non-AP EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to true may send an SCS request that contains a QoS Characteristics element whose Direction field is set to 2 (Direct Link) only if the EHT AP sets the Triggered TXOP Sharing Mode 2 Support subfield in the EHT Capabilities element it transmits to 1.